katas-bytebusters/MonitorMe/Readme.md

 - **Usability**: Provide an intuitive UI for medical professionals, enabling quick access to vital information and easy alert management.

 - **Data Integrity**: Vital sign data analyzed and recorded must be as accurate as possible.
 After all, human lives are at stake.

 - **Adaptability**: - Monitor me is a new line of business for StayHealthy, this new app should be able to adapt new changes to meet the market demands.

-### Assumptions
+## Assumptions

-- Hospital should have facility if any faulty patient monitoring device then capture patients vital manually or replace machine.
+- Hospital should have facility if any faulty patient monitoring device, then capture patients vital manually or replace machine.
-- For Disaster recovery hospital should consider to have availability of servers in separate locations and technical team keep doing every 6 month DR activity.
+- For Disaster recovery, hospital should consider to have availability of servers in separate locations and technical team keep doing every 6 month DR activity.
 - Regular security assessments, penetration testing, and compliance audits are conducted to ensure adherence to industry standards and regulations.

 ## Proposed Architecture